TavonH/WebScienceCoursework/README.md

 The actual data analyzed by this coursework is tweets.json.
 The analysis results and crowdsourcing results are stored in separate csv files in the DataProcessing & Crowdsourcing_res.zip file.

+Please fill in the corresponding information in the authentication.py file before running the program.

 When running real analysis data, you need to change the file name 'tweets_sample.json' in the code to 'tweets.json'.